Chandan9898Kumar/maching_coding/src/JavaScript/System_Design/README.md

+`When discussing architecture in a front-end system design interview, you need to focus on how the application will be structured, what patterns will be used, and how different components will interact.
+Here are key questions you should ask to develop a comprehensive architectural approach:`

+1. `Overall Architecture Pattern`
+    a.
+"What architectural pattern would be most appropriate for this application (MVC, MVVM, Flux, etc.)?"

+    b.
+"Should we use a monolithic or micro-frontend approach?"

+    c.
+"Would a component-based architecture be suitable for this application?"

+2. `Component Hierarchy`
+    a.
+"What should be the component hierarchy for this application?"
+    b.
+"How granular should our components be?"
+    c.
+"Which components should be stateful vs. stateless?"

+3. `State Management`
+    a.
+"What state management approach is most appropriate (Redux, Context API, MobX, etc.)?"
+    b.
+"Should state be centralized or distributed across components?"
+    c.
+"How will we handle global vs. local state?"

+4. `Routing and Navigation`
+    a.
+"What routing strategy should we implement?"
+    b.
+"How will we handle nested routes and route parameters?"
+    c.
+"Should we implement code-splitting at the route level?"

+5. `Data Fetching Strategy`
+    a.
+"What data fetching pattern should we use (fetch on render, fetch then render, render as fetch)?"
+    b.
+"Should we implement a data layer/service layer?"
+    c.
+"How will we handle caching of API responses?"

 **Data model**

 Data model for components will refer to the component state.
 The concept of state should be familiar to most front end developers who have used front end UI libraries/frameworks such as React, Angular, Vue, Svelte, etc. In every of these libraries/frameworks, state is a common concept.